ccb-hms/edw_acs/README.md

     ```
     to find the ip address.

     * **-a, --alone: optional** Whether or not you'd like to download a single table, or all tables for the given year(s).
 This is helpful if you do not need all tables within a year.
 If _--alone_ is used, only the specified table will be pulled and exported to the mssql server.
 Default behavior is to download all tables available for the specified year.
+Use this option by including _--alone_, to not use this option simply omit _--alone_ from your SSH invocation (see example below).

     * **-z, --zcta: optional** Include this option to download all ACS 5 Year estimates by ZCTA, or Zip Code Tabulated Areas.
 Can be combined with the -st/--state and -c/--county options to download for multiple rollups.
 Default behavior downloads for zcta, state, and counties.